 by W.S.
-Cranshaw* (6/13)
+Cranshaw* (1/20)

-Figure 1: Broken branches caused by Zimmerman pine moth.
+Figure 4: Wounds by Zimmerman pine moth

 The adults, rarely observed, are midsized moths, with gray wings blended with red-brown and marked with zigzag lines.
 Adults are difficult to distinguish from other members of this genus.
-Larvae are generally dirty white caterpillars, occasionally with some pink or green.
-They are found within the characteristic popcorn-like masses of sap on the trunks and branches.

 Life History and Habits

 1 Colorado State University Extension entomologist and professor, bioagricultural sciences and pest management.
 2/99.
-Revised 6/13.
+Revised 1/20.